Unsupervised Feature Selection via Robust Autoencoder and Adaptive Graph Learning

 To enhance the robustness of the AE, we set $p_1=p_2=1$ in \eqref{eq:losses} and \eqref{eq:losses2}, adopting the least absolute deviations formulation for both reconstruction and RSR.
-Combining the RAE-RM of \eqref{eq:UFS_pseudo_label_mat} and the adaptive graph component \eqref{eq:adaptive_graph}, we propose the RAE-RM based unsupervised feature selection model as follows: { } where $\thetabm,\varphibm$ denote the vectors of parameters of the encoder and decoder, $\ell_{AE}^1,\ell_{RSR}^1$ are given by \eqref{eq:losses} and \eqref{eq:losses} respectively with $p_1=p_2=1$, $\mathbf{L}_{\Sbf}$ is the Laplacian matrix.
-Here, $\ell_{2,1}$-norm regularization term on $\Wbf$ is imposed to ensure $\Wbf$ sparse in rows.
+Combining the RAE-RM of \eqref{eq:UFS_pseudo_label_mat} and the adaptive graph component \eqref{eq:adaptive_graph}, we propose the RAE-RM based unsupervised feature selection model as follows: